MisterErwin/UniFiPPSK/README.md

     Tunnel-Password = ILikeTrams
 ```

-Now you just have to (force-)provision all APs for this change to take effect.

-Make sure to use an updated firmware (should be a v6 firmware) and controller,
-as otherwise you will be greeted by "UID IoT WLAN Your Wireless Network Name is not supported by f4:92:aa:bb:cc:dd and
-will be skipped" errors in your server.log.
+From now on, you only have to modify and update your radius users config for new PSKs to be useable.